Final report for ONC17-030

 We prepared two reports: an overall report of the project, with our process and results across all varieties (expected print date December 2019, with free download available at www.cias.wisc.edu); and an educational fact sheet, where we focus in on each variety, with images, horticultural notes from the growers, analytical lab results, and text responses from our tastings describing flavor, mouthfeel, etc. of a cider made from only that variety (available at www.cias.wisc.edu).
 We aim to help people interested in growing, or expanding their growing, of hard cider apples identify which apples they would like to grow, and what each may add to a finished, mixed cider product.

-We are part of a team looking at the economics of hard cider supply chains funded with USDA-AFRI small farms grant, which kicked off in November 2018.
-We will be working with faculty at Washington State University, Michigan State University, and University of Vermont.
+Building on our experience with SARE-funded research, we are looking at the economics of hard cider supply chains funded with USDA-AFRI small farms grant, which kicked off in November 2018.
+We are working with faculty at Washington State University, Michigan State University, and University of Vermont.
 Part of UW's work is to bring together hard cider growers to share resources, teach and learn, and support each other.
 Brix and the Cider Farm are both serving as advisors to this project.

 Learning about different apple varieties and their characteristics; discussing cider production with a master fermentation specialist; learning how to graft scionwood